CannerCMS/docs.canner.io/docs/api-types.md

         </a>
       </code>
     </td>
-    <td>The dictionary which records the texts in different locales</td>
+    <td>The dictionary which records the data in different locales</td>
   </tr>
 </table>